andrewly07/practice-problems/practice05/README.md

 - Write a function that takes no parameters
 - The function should output the numbers 1 through 100, following the rules from above

+1. create a function
+2. it should loop